Alec-SE/GIS-in-Anticipatory-Humanitarian-Action/Exercise_2/README.md

 **Tasks**
 1. Open the above files in QGIS.
 Load the vector layers into your programme.
-2. Classify the stunting data.
+2. Classify the stunting data and adjust the coloring.
+See wiki [Classification of data- Classification of ordinal scaled data](https://gitlab.com/Alec-SE/gis-in-anticipatory-humanitarian-action/-/wikis/Classification-of-data)
+3. Chose symbology and colors for borders, roads, hospitals and airports which seems fit to you.

 ##This (or similar) is what it looks like in the end: